Our Baby Name of the Day comes from this list of girls’ names inspired by Sadie.

 In 1932, Hattie Caraway became the first woman elected to the US Senate.
 (She was initially appointed to complete her husband’s term, after he’d died in office.
 That wasn’t unusual.
 But she went on to win the seat and defend it – which was a first.)

-Others included: British comedienne Jacques and a member of the All-American Girls Baseball League, as well as other actors and athletes, musicians, politicians, and notables of all kinds.
+Others included British comedienne Hattie Jacques and Hattie Peterson Oberg, a member of the All-American Girls Baseball League, as well as other actors and athletes, musicians, politicians, and notables of all kinds.

 And yet, all of them place the name squarely in the past.